zillow/seolint/README.md

 }
 ```

+Note: If you are using a JavaScript configuration file that has third-party module dependencies (e.g. chai), make sure to install those dependencies at the location of your config file, otherwise seolint will fail.
+It's a good idea to `npm i --save-dev` those dependencies if your seolint config file lives alongside your `package.json`.

 ## SEO Tests

 Below are the tests run for every url you give to SEOLint.
 Each test consists of a parser and a validator function.